 The next year may bring on new trends, but until then, you can’t go wrong with the list above.

-Thanks to our friends at Email Monks for this interesting and informative infographic.
+Thanks to our friends at Email Uplers for this interesting and informative infographic.

 Source: Email Design Trends 2017